Embeddings, immersions and the Bartnik quasi-local mass conjectures: Proof of Theorem

 This Corollary will make it hard to prove the existence of mass-minimizing extensions by studying limits of mass-minimizing sequences in general.

 \begin{remark} {\rm Recall a result of Huisken--Ilmanen \cite{HI} on the rigidity of the Bartnik mass: if $m_{B}(\O) = 0$, then $\O$ is locally flat.
+(Although note their proof applies to the ``outward-minimizing'' version of the Bartnik mass.)
 The proof of Theorem \ref{thm_conj_II} above implies the converse of this result is false, for domains $\O$ for which Conjecture II holds.
 To see this, consider a locally flat domain $(\O, g_{\O})=(\bar B, F^*(g_{Eucl}))$, where $F: \bar B \to \bR^{3}$ is a smooth immersion which is not an embedding.
 If $m_{B}(\O) = 0$ {\em and} $m_{B}(\O)$ is realized by a minimum-mass extension (i.e.~Conjecture II holds at $\O$), then the proof of Theorem \ref{thm_conj_II} above gives a contradiction.
 Hence, either $m_{B}(\O) > 0$ or Conjecture II fails at $\O$ (or both). } \end{remark}

 {\bf Proof of Theorem \ref{thm_m0}:} Let $F: \bar B \to \bR^{3}$ be the immersion in $\cF$.
 We detail the proof when the self-intersection set $Z \subset S^{2} = \partial \bar B$ consists of two distinct points $z$, $z'$ with $F(z) = F(z')$ but with $F$ injective on $\bar B \setminus Z$.
 The proof in the general case of a finite number of double points is a straightforward modification of this case.